 In addition to the full-length portraits of children at which he excelled and the half-length portraits of adults, Stock painted miniatures and a few landscape and genre scenes.
 He also sold boxes, clocks, and frames ornamented with shells, and toward the end of his career he copied daguerreotypes.
 His journal records that from 1832 to 1846 he executed over 912 paintings and left an additional 85 to 95 among his possessions at his death.

 Stock died of tuberculosis in 1855 at the age of forty, in the city where he was born.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Clarke, Jr., John Lee.
 "Joseph Whiting Stock, American Primitive Painter."
 Antiques 34 (August 1938): 113-120.